What Coffee Beans Does Starbucks Use for Espresso? (2026 Guide)

 5. Extract for the Right Time

 A double shot should be extracted in approximately 25-30 seconds.
-The grind of beans will become rough, if the espresso is pull too fast, while it’s too slow, it will be too fine.
+The grind of beans will become rough if the espresso is pulled too fast.
+If it’s too slow, the grind will be too fine.

 Enjoy Your Espresso!